armbrusl/Handwritten-Digit-Classification-with-PointNet/README.md

-# Handwritten Classification with PointNet (HCwPN)
+# Handwritten Digit Classification with PointNet (HCwPN)

 Utilizing a 3D PointCloud to classify handwritten digits using an augmented version of the MNIST dataset.
 To accelarate the computation tensorflow uses a local GPU. <br>